cysioo/FileGenerator/README.md

 **Optional**:
 * _FileSaveLocation_ - folder where the file should be created.
 Default - the location of the app.
 * _FileName_ - the name of the result file.
 Default: "generated.txt"
-* _RepeatRate_ - Applies to words and randomInt.
-This setting will make it so that some random string will get repeated once per StringRepeatRate on avarage (the higher the number the less often it will repeat).
-E.g. if you set it to 100 then you should expect 2 strings in in every 100 to be the same.
+* _RepeatRate_ - Applies to words.
+This setting will make it so that some random set of words in a line will get repeated once per RepeatRate on avarage (the higher the number the less often it will repeat).
+E.g. if you set it to 100 then you should expect 2 sets of words in in every 100 to be the same.
 Setting it to 1 means it will repeat all the time.
 0 and below is invalid.

 **Words**
 There is a file **words_alpha.txt** (taken from https://github.com/dwyl/english-words) that I have included in the app.
 If you want your own set of words, just open it and replace them.